What is a Parenting Plan?

-What is Included in a Time-sharing Agreement?
+What is included in a Parenting Plan?

 Florida’s Child Support Laws